 – Sit kids with car sickness in the middle of the back seat.
 Encouraging them to look out of the front window, rather than the sides, can help their eyes adjust to the motion of the journey

 – Sitting in the front seat can also help as the front seat vibrates less than those at the back, and you’ll be able to see what your body is feeling

 – Taking safety instructions into account, try to elevate car seats for children with car sickness.
-Often the standard height of these seats mean little ones can’t see out of the windows, causing the feeling of nausea.
-One study even proved that taller children experienced less car sickness than smaller children, so its worth taking into consideration!
+Often the standard height of these seats means little ones can’t see out of the windows, causing the feeling of nausea.
+One study even proved that taller children experienced less car sickness than smaller children, so it’s worth taking into consideration!